CedArctic/Chimera/README.md

 * !screenshot or !screenshot seconds - takes a screenshot of your computer and sends it back to you
 * !say "Something to say" - uses powershell commands and a TTS engine to make your computer say something
 ```
+Some commands may require elevated privileges on linux.

 ## Installation:
 Follow this video tutorial